aidanmelen/catan-monte-carlo/README.md

 # catan-monte-carlo
-Compare similiations of RNG and Card stack: dice mode from catan universe.
+Compare similiations of RNG and Card stack: dice mode from Catan Universe.